Skip to main content

 Q12.
 I want to analyze why our brand citation frequency is dropping in AI answers.

 The most common causes.
 (1) Training data limit — LLMs lack information for newer brands.
 (2) Weak content structure — missing FAQs, definitions, and tables makes excerpting hard.
 (3) Missing authority phrasing — terms like "leading," "standard," or "official" rarely appear around the brand in external sources.
 (4) Category ambiguity — unclear category definitions cause unstable LLM classification.
-RanketAI AI Brand Exposure Diagnostics examines these areas separately.
+RanketAI AI Brand Visibility Analysis examines these areas separately.

 Q13.
 To get our brand surfaced higher when an AI chatbot answers a specific question, what should we improve?